 On August 27, 2015, Dmytro’s email contacts received a suspicious phishing email impersonating him.
 The email instructed the recipient to download the latest version of the NetworkBridge.
 Allegedly—and we don’t know this to be a fact—the modified add-on in the phishing email had the ability to intercept the text messages form the device and upload them to a remote server.

-Dmytro immediately told his users not to download the malicious add-on and sent a copy of the phishing email for analysis to a friend, Andriy Baranovych, a Ukrainian hacker that goes by the alias “Sean Townsend”, AKA “Ross Hatefield”, member of “RUH8”.
-According to Dobronravin and Dmytro, none of their users downloaded the malware because GMail flagged it as suspicious.
+Dmytro immediately told his users not to download the malicious add-on and sent a copy of the phishing email for analysis to a friend, Andriy Baranovych, a Ukrainian hacker who goes by the alias “Sean Townsend”, AKA “Ross Hatefield”, and is a leader in the Ukrainian hacktivist group “RUH8”.
+According to Dobronravin and Dmytro, none of their users downloaded the malware because Gmail flagged it as suspicious.

-Andriy Baranovych, who contracted for Ukrainian intelligence (FSU) and did some work for Alexandra Chalupa/DNC, also just happened to be a friend of Dmitri Alperovitch, the CTO of Crowdstrike and forwarded the code/story to Alperovitch.
+Baranovych, who contracted for Ukrainian intelligence (FSU) and did some work for Alexandra Chalupa/DNC, also just happened to know Dmitri Alperovitch, the CTO of Crowdstrike and forwarded the code/story to Alperovitch.

 So this is how the fairy tale about the Russian malware in the artillery software hack got out.
 Alperovitch from Crowdstrike then sat on the information he got from Andriy Baranovych for about 16 months (the phishing email date is August 27, 2015) Crowdstrike only went public with this information on December 2016 as the political Russian collusion conspiracy was simmering.
 As soon as the story started gaining traction, Alperovitch jumped on the opportunity to reinforce the alleged Russian role in DNC hack by showing the same alleged APT 28-29 sources, methods, and pattern of attack in Ukraine.